rubenlopez2/Getting-and-Cleaning-Data/CodeBook.md

 For the other mean and standard deviation the mean/average value of all observations within a subject/activity combination is displayed.
 The X-Y-Z values for mean() and std() are displayed as separate columns.
 The angle Mean values are not included.

+All other variables denote the mean of all the observable data for mean and standard deviation with NA value ignored in the calculations.

 The data from accelerometer and gyroscope 3-axial raw signals is denoted as tAcc and tGyro with the respective X-Y-Z values.
 The t-prefix is used for time (captured at 50Hz) and the the f-prefix is used to indicate the frequency (using a Fast Fourier Transform).
 The Gravity signal is derived withing a Butterworth filter (corner frequency of .3Hz).
 The angular velocity is derived in time to obtain a Jerk signal.

 ** ALL CREDIT FOR THE MEANING OF THE VARIABLES COMES FROM THE ORIGINAL AUTHORS (see features_info.txt).